 From the BBC, January 2018, is a short article The (almost) complete history of 'fake news' (do you remember the stories they write about?
 Did you believe them when you first heard of them?).

 How about altered video?
 That is also becoming (more) common.
+And what is AI going to generate?

 And what about something sent to you via social media that somehow sparks your ire or interest?
 Do you bother to check anything about it?
 Does anyone?
 "A lie can travel halfway around the world while the truth is still putting on its shoes”--long attributed to Mark Twain but actually dates back to Jonathan Swift in 1710!